 - The Individual Education Plan (IEP) is the basis for decision-making for students with exceptional learning needs.

 - The number of individuals involved in a student's planning will increase as the complexity of the needs increase.

-In the River East Transcona School Division student needs are addressed through a continuum of supports and services.
-A range of personnel, programming, and placement options is available to address the diverse needs of students.
+In River East Transcona School Division, student needs are addressed through a continuum of supports and services.
+A range of personnel, programming, and placement options are available to address the diverse needs of students.